OsKrg/Vacancies-categoriser---share-of-digital-vacancies/README.md

 # Getting the data to categorise

 The data was gathered through web scraping of company career websites and/or job portals.
-One should be chosen to avoid double counting.
+One source should be chosen to avoid double counting.